+Description Estimated Lives

+Leasehold Improvements 10 years

-Description Furniture, Fixtures and Equipment Estimated Lives 5 years
+Furniture, Fixtures, and Equipment 5 years

-> Noncurrent Liabilities
+Noncurrent Liabilities

-Long term debt obligations that will be financed by resources to be received in the future by the general fund are reported in the government-wide financial statements, not in the general fund.
+Long-term debt obligations that will be financed by resources to be received in the future by the general fund are reported in the government-wide financial statements, not in the general fund.
 Current-year information relative to changes in long-term debt is described in subsequent notes.

-> Deferred Outflows/Inflows of Resources
+Deferred Outflows/Inflows of Resources